Drum kit: Microphones

 Carl Palmer with rim-mounted tom mics.

 Microphones ("mics") are used with drum kits to pick up the sound of the drums and cymbals for a sound recording or to pick up the sound of the drum kit so that it can be amplified through a PA system or sound reinforcement system.
 While most drummers use microphones and amplification in live shows, so that the sound engineer can adjust the levels of the drums and cymbals, some bands that play quieter genres of music and in small venues, such as coffeehouses, play acoustically, without mics or PA amplification.
 Small jazz groups, such as jazz quartets or organ trios that are playing in a small bar, will often just use acoustic drums.
 Of course, if the same small jazz groups play on the mainstage of a big jazz festival, the drums will be miced so that they can be adjusted in the sound system mix.
 A middle-ground approach is used by some bands that play in small venues: they do not mic every drum and cymbal, but only the instruments that the sound engineer wants to be able to control in the mix, such as the bass drum and the snare.

 In miking a drum kit, dynamic microphones, which can handle high sound-pressure levels, are usually used to close-mic drums, which is predominantly the way to mic drums for live shows.
 Condenser microphones are used for overheads and room mics, an approach which is more common with sound recording applications.
-Close miking of drums may be done using stands or by mounting the microphones on the rims of the drums, or even using microphones built into the drum itself, which eliminates the need for stands for such microphones, reducing both clutter and set-up time, as well as better isolating them.
+Close miking of drums may be done using stands or by mounting the microphones on the rims of the drums.
+For tom-toms lacking resonant heads, microphones may be placed inside of the drum.

 For some styles of music, drummers use electronic effects on drums, such as individual noise gates that mute the attached microphone when the signal is below a threshold volume.
 This allows the sound engineer to use a higher overall volume for the drum kit by reducing the number of "active" mics which could produce unwanted feedback at any one time.
 When a drum kit is entirely miked and amplified through the sound reinforcement system, the drummer or the sound engineer can add other electronic effects to the drum sound, such as reverb or digital delay.

-Some drummers arrive at the venue with their drum kit and use the mics and mic stands provided by the venue's sound engineer.
-Other drummers bring all their own mics, or selected mics (e.g., good-quality snare and bass drum mics), to ensure that they have good quality mics on hand.
-In bars and nightclubs, the microphones supplied by the venue can sometimes be in substandard condition, due to the heavy use they experience.